nus-cs2103-AY2425S1/ip/docs/README.md

 # Toothless User Guide

-Welcome to Toothless, your friendly dragon companion for managing your tasks, deadlines and events!
+Welcome to **Toothless**, your friendly dragon companion for **managing your tasks, deadlines and events**!
 This user guide will help you get started with Toothless and its features.

 ![Toothless sample display](./Ui.png)